pyluyten/emacs-nu/README.md

 _Flavour 1 : just add nu menus to Emacs_

 Actually this flavour is just addind nu menus to your Emacs.
 It is nice if you want to keep Emacs keybindings or if you already rebind, for example with ErgoEmacs.
+Obviously the drawback is that if menus are too difficult to reach, they might lose their power.

 _Flavour 2 : Nu Mode is just a keybinding_